TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 #### Used frameworks
 - CSS-Preprocessor: We are using [SASS](https://sass-lang.com/).
 You need to run `npm run dev` while developing to translate to css.
 - ESlint: We are following standard styling with minor additions.
 Run `npm run lint` to check your code style before committing code.

+#### Known peculiarities with browser extensions
+**Error:** `Unchecked runtime.lastError: The message port closed before a response was received.` Promisifying chrome.runtime.sendMessage({...}) doesnt work, because when you define a callback (Promise.resolve) sendMessage will wait until sendResponse is called in the message handler.
+It just stalls execution and then dies if it's never called. **Solutions:** 1) Unpromisify sendMessage.
+2) Always return a value (return true is fine).

 ## How to contribute code (as a non-TUfastTeamMember)
 We are using gitflow-workflow (simple [Tutorial](